 Hacienda Zorita Natural Reserve Syrah 2011 – Arribes del Duero

 Situated on the Castille & Leon Portuguese border lies the Arribes del Duero Natural Reserve.
 Here, Hacienda Zorita established a winery where they grew predominantly international grape varieties such as Syrah, Malbec, Cabernet Sauvignon and Merlot.
-This particular wine is made using only the very best grapes from the Syrah variety.
+Only made with the very best Syrah grapes.
 We recommend serving it with game, roasted meats and even some aged Zamorano sheep cheese.
 This wine has been aged for 24 months in French oak barrels.
 Coming in a dark cherry colour, this bottle offers plum and dark berry aromas.

 Andalús Petit Verdot 2006 – Marqués de la Concordia

-The Petit Verdot variety, native of Bordeaux, was first introduced to Andalucía at the beginning of the 1990s.
+The Petit Verdot variety, native of Bordeaux, was first introduced to Andalucía in the 1990s.
 The wine itself is produced in the Cortijo Las Monjas, an estate in the iconic Andalusian village of Ronda.
-This wine is mastered to perfection and is only available in limited quantities.
+This is carefully produced and made in limited quantities.
 This bottle has an intense colour alongside fresh violet scents and red berry notes.
 This wine is round and silky on the palate with a long, persistent finish.

 Cava Duran Brut Gran Reserva 2010 – D.O.
 Cava

-This cava was awarded the Best Cava in the UK at the 2015 Wines from Spain Awards.
+Awarded the Best Cava in the UK at the 2015 Wines from Spain Awards.
 This bottle offers a level of versatility enabling it to complement a wide array of plates.
-Whether you’re enjoying a starter, baked fish, shellfish, poultry or cheese, this wine is ideal.
+Whether you’re enjoying a starter, seafood, poultry or cheese, this wine is ideal.
 We particularly enjoy it with a seafood paella.
-Every bottle is aged for at least 48 months.
-This cava is characterised by its intriguing bakery aroma and hints of toast.
+Every bottle is aged for 48 months.
+This cava is characterised by its bakery aroma and hints of toast.
 The wine is both clean and balanced with a palate dominated by fresh, ripened fruit.

 Cava Marqués de la Concordia MM Reserva Brut Rosé 2010 – D.O.
 Cava

 Only produced in exceptional vintages, this cava is a blend of native variety Monastrell and Pinot Noir.
-The grapes used to make this exquisite bottle are handpicked and carefully selected to guarantee the wine’s quality.
+The grapes are handpicked and carefully selected.
+This way ensuring the cavas quality.
 Enjoy this cava as an aperitif with Ibérico Ham and aged cheese.
 We also recommend trying it with berry deserts.
 The aroma is intense and elegant with strawberry flavours.
 The palate is silky with a long finish.

 Fino Gran Barquero Sherry – D.O.
 Montilla-Moriles

 Everyone knows the Spanish love their sherry!
 This is typically an aperitif wine which pairs perfectly with sheep cheese, foie gras, olives and nuts.
-This Fino is aged for between 8 and 10 years in American oak casks.
+This Fino is aged for 8 and 10 years in American oak.
 This particular sherry is dry and highly aromatic with plenty of floral and nutty undertones.
 The palate is both clean and pungent.